lindekaer/hyperterm-earthsong/README.md

 # hyperterm-earthsong
-A natural and calming theme ported from iTerm's Earthsong
+> A natural and calming theme for [HyperTerm](https://hyperterm.org).
+Heavily inspired by iTerm's Earthsong theme.